Europan 15 winning entry

 Network of alleys and squares

 In Vierhavensblok affordable, flexible warehouses are ready to use while outdoor spaces support the buildings’ functions by providing enough room for storage and delivery, so needed for the makers.
-Striking emptiness on the site is juxtaposed with few existing buildings.
 It takes a while to discover all the narrow passages, workyards, and alleys hidden behind or nestled in between long facades, sheds and fences.

 While not yet easily accessible, these features have great potential to become an intriguing piece of the city.
 These existing urban qualities are explored and aggregated, creating a base for new developments.
 By cutting through warehouses, the scale is changed from industrial to urban, allowing new connections and entrances and promoting a walkable human scale.